-Growing Up in the Group:
+Growing Up Inside:

 The tragedy is that children were exploited and suffered through no fault of their own but many of you still suffer in spite of leaving or being thrown out years ago.